George Bingham, 5th Earl of Lucan: Career

-In 1881, from Sandhurst, Lucan was commissioned into the Rifle Brigade.
+Lucan's military career began in January 1878 when he was commissioned as a second lieutenant into the Royal Sussex Light Infantry Militia.
+In January 1881, after graduating from the Royal Military College, Sandhurst, Lucan was commissioned again, now into the Rifle Brigade.
 He fought in the Bechuanaland Expedition (1884–1885) and was awarded the Order of the Nile 3rd Class.
 He first retired with the rank of captain in 1896.
 In 1900 he joined the 1st London Rifle Volunteers (territorial army) as a major, rising to the rank of colonel and commanding officer.

 He fought again in the First World War, during which he was mentioned in despatches.
-He commanded the 2nd London Brigade from 1912–1914 and gained the temporary rank of brigadier general in August 1914 and retired as a Lieutenant-Colonel in 1923.
+He commanded the 2nd London Brigade from 1912–1914 and gained the temporary rank of brigadier general in August 1914 and retired as a lieutenant colonel in 1923.